Global Head of Sustainability Research

 John Delaney is an entrepreneur, business leader and public servant.

-John Delaney is an entrepreneur, business leader and public servant.
-John is the founder and Executive Chairman of Congressional Bank.
+John is the founder and Executive Chairman of Forbright Bank, a commercial bank and lender that is uniquely mission aligned around the need to decarbonize the world.
 He was also the CEO of Revolution Acceleration before its acquisition of Berkshire Grey, Inc and remains a Senior Advisor to Revolution, LLC.

 In 2012, John was elected to represent Maryland’s Sixth Congressional District in the U.S. House of Representatives.
 During his six years in Congress, he earned praise for his bi-partisan approach to economic, trade, foreign, housing and environmental policy.
 He was a member of the Financial Services Committee, the Joint Economic Committee, and the Steering and Policy Committee.
 In 2013, he was elected co-president of his freshman class of 85 new members of Congress.
 In 2019, John stepped down from Congress to pursue an unsuccessful run for the Democratic nomination for President of the United States.